-- (2) Determining amounts payable under online marketplace guarantees, including, with respect to claims made by platform contract holders, (i) investigating, negotiating or administering settlement of claims, or (ii) applying the factual circumstances of the claim to the online marketplace guarantee's terms. - (3) Providing support services to providers or platform users related to online marketplace guarantees. - (4) Collecting separate consideration in connection with online marketplace guarantees. - C. A provider may (i) charge separate consideration for an online marketplace guarantee and (ii) provide varying levels of service and functionality depending on whether a platform user has paid separate consideration.
-Any separate consideration collected for online marketplace guarantees shall not be subject to premium taxes. - D. Nothing in this Act shall be construed to limit a provider's rights to seek recourse from a platform user to the extent of any contractual obligation by any means permitted under an online marketplace's terms of service. - E. An online marketplace guarantee may limit amounts payable to a platform contract holder by means of a deductible, provided that such deductible is disclosed pursuant to Section 7.F of this Act.
+(2) Determining amounts payable under online marketplace guarantees, including, with respect to claims made by platform contract holders, (i) investigating, negotiating or administering settlement of claims, or (ii) applying the factual circumstances of the claim to the online marketplace guarantee's terms.

+(3) Collecting separate consideration in connection with online marketplace guarantees.

+C. A provider may (i) charge separate consideration for an online marketplace guarantee and (ii) provide varying levels of service and functionality depending on whether a platform user has paid separate consideration.
+Any separate consideration collected for online marketplace guarantees shall not be subject to premium taxes.

+D. Nothing in this Act shall be construed to limit a provider's rights to seek recourse from a platform user to the extent of any contractual obligation by any means permitted under an online marketplace's terms of service.

+E. An online marketplace guarantee may set a minimum threshold amount of damages that limit amounts payable to a platform contract holder provided that such minimum threshold amount is disclosed pursuant to Section 6.F of this Act.

 Section 5.
-Additional Online Marketplace Products and Services

-- A. A provider may obtain one or more insurance policies that provide group or blanket liability insurance coverage (which may include medical payments coverage), business interruption or similar coverages to platform users. - (1) Such group or blanket insurance coverage may: - (a) be provided under a policy issued in this state: - (i) by an insurer authorized to transact property and casualty insurance in this state, or - (ii) in compliance with the provisions of Chapter [cite surplus lines statutes]. - (b) be provided under a policy issued in another state in compliance with that state's law. - (2) The premium for such insurance policies, including certificates, may be paid by the provider from the funds contributed by the provider or platform users.

-B. A provider may offer or provide value-added non-insurance products or services in connection with an online marketplace guarantee.
-Provision of such value-added products or services (i) may be at no or reduced cost and (ii) shall not be deemed an unfair trade practice; provided, that if such product or service is offered in connection with an insurance product, such offering shall be subject to the provisions of Chapter [cite insurance unfair trade practices statutes].

-Section 6.
 Reimbursement Insurance Policy

-A. Reimbursement insurance policies insuring online marketplace guarantees sold or offered in this state shall clearly state that, upon failure of the provider to perform under the online marketplace guarantee, the insurer that issued the policy shall pay on behalf of the provider any sums the provider is obligated to pay according to such online marketplace guarantee.
+A. Reimbursement insurance policies insuring online rental home marketplace guarantees sold or offered in this state shall clearly state that, upon failure default or non-performance of the provider to perform under the online rental home marketplace guarantee, the insurer that issued the policy shall pay on behalf of the provider any sums the provider is obligated to pay according to such online rental home marketplace guarantee.

-B. As applicable, an insurer that issues a reimbursement insurance policy shall not terminate such policy until a notice of termination in accordance with [insert citation to the law that governs the termination of insurance contracts] has been mailed or delivered to the commissioner.
-The termination of a reimbursement insurance policy shall not reduce the issuer's responsibility for online marketplace guarantees issued by providers prior to the effective date of the termination.
+B. A reimbursement insurance policy shall be subject to the laws and regulations governing termination and non-renewal of insurance policies in this state or with [citation to specific statute].
+The termination of a reimbursement insurance policy shall not reduce the issuer's responsibility for online rental home marketplace guarantees issued by providers prior to the effective date of the termination.